World Patient Safety Day: Themes

-Each year is dedicated on a different theme.
+Each year is focused on a different theme.

+2025: Safe care for every newborn and every child

+The 2025 theme comes with the slogan “Patient safety from the start!”, recognizing the vulnerability of this age group to risks and harm caused by unsafe care.

+2024: Improving diagnosis for patient safety

+The 2024 theme comes with the slogan “Get it right, make it safe!”, highlighting the critical importance of correct and timely diagnosis in ensuring patient safety and improving health outcomes.

-World Patient Safety Day, September 17th 2021.
+2023: Engaging Patients for Patient Safety

+2023 WPSD Objectives were: (1) Raise global awareness of the need for active engagement of patients, families, and caregivers; (2) Engage policy-makers, health care leaders, health and care workers, patients’ organizations, civil society and other stakeholders in efforts to engage patients and families; (3) empower patients and families for active healthcare involvement and healthcare safety improvement; and (4) advocate urgent action on patient and family engagement, aligned with the Global Patient Safety Action Plan 2021–2030.

+2022: Medication Safety

+Key action area foci for 2022 are high-risk situations, transitions of care, and polypharmacy.

 2021: Safe and Respectful Maternal and Newborn Care

 WHO Patient Safety Flagship is organizing a Global Conference "Together for safe and respectful maternal and newborn care."

 2020: Health Worker Safety: A Priority for Patient Safety

 "World Patient Safety Day 2020 focuses on the interrelationship between health worker safety and patient safety.
 The slogan, 'Safe health workers, Safe patients'", emphasizes the need for a safe working environment for health workers as a prerequisite for ensuring patient safety.
 Along with this slogan, WHO is proposing the following call for action: 'Speak up for health worker safety!'."
 Health Worker Safety Charter and World Patient Safety Day Goals 2020 were launched on 17 September 2020 to call for action to improve health worker safety globally.

 2019: Patient Safety: A Global Health Priority

 "The theme for the very first World Patient Safety Day was ‘Patient Safety: A Global Health Priority’.
 To promote open communication for learning from errors and to emphasize the importance of everyone's voice in prioritizing patient safety, the slogan was 'Speak up for patient safety!'."